LoginALee/what_to_watch/README.md

 - You can write "WhatsOnTheaters" and the gem must give you what is on movie theaters
 - You can write "trailer #{nameOfTheMovie}" and the gem must give you the link to the movie trailer
 - You can write "comingSoon?" and the gem must give you the movies that are about to be released
+- All this Ruby program must be a gem